 P4P does not require special hardware but it can be quite CPU intensive if it is working with binary files, which are CPU-intensive to attempt to compress.
 It doesn't need to be backed up.
-If the P4P instance isn't working, users can until the instance of P4P is fixed. switch 1 their p ort i back to the main server and continue working
+If the P4P instance isn't working, users can switch their port back to the main server and continue working until the instance of P4P is fixed.